top of page

 Azure Front Door

-• Routing - Front Door supports several routing mechanisms. front Door sends all requests to the primary region unless the endpoint for that region becomes unreachable.
+• Routing - Front Door supports several routing mechanisms.
+Front Door sends all requests to the primary region unless the endpoint for that region becomes unreachable.
 At that point, it automatically fails over to the secondary region.

 • Health Probe - Front Door uses an HTTP (or HTTPS) probe to monitor the availability of each back end.
 The probe gives Front Door a pass/fail test for failing over to the secondary region.